j-quelly/node-cleanup/README.md

 Helps Windows developers remove node_modules folder.

-If you're unable to delete the node_modules folder on Windows 7 from explorer and receive an error similar to this:
+If you're unable to remove the node modules folder on Windows 7 from explorer and receive an error similar to this:

 > The source file name(s) are larger than is supported by the file system. > Try moving to a location which has a shorter path name, or try renaming > to shorter name(s) before attempting this operation